eficode-academy/jenkins-katas/labs/02-editing-your-pipeline.md

 * Check the results of changes

 Once you are satisfied with the changes, you can use **Replay** to view them again, copy them back to your Pipeline job or `Jenkinsfile`, and then commit them using your usual engineering processes.

+> Note: If you created your pipeline through Blue Ocean GUI to your forked repository, it automatically created a `Jenkinsfile` to the root of
+> your repository.
+This  Jenkinsfile is the code you see when you use the "Replay" functionality.
+If you do a `git pull` on your terminal, you should see
+> your Jenkinsfile updated if you make changes to your pipeline with the Blue Ocean GUI.

 ## Getting help from Jenkins